limpkin/mooltipass/source_code/src/USB/README.md

 0xAE: Media import start
 ------------------------
 From plugin/app: Request for media contents sending to Mooltipass.
+Mooltipass standard: payload is the unique device password.
+Mooltipass mini: payload is aesenc_key2(version_number).

 From Mooltipass: 1 byte data packet, 0x00 indicates that the request wasn't performed, 0x01 if so